prof-rice/cse-vm/README.md

 To launch a program after its package has been installed, type its package name unless otherwise indicated, or open the start menu and start typing its name, or navigate the category menus under start.
 The bash command ``man figlet`` provides the manual for the figlet program.

+## Configure Guest Utilities

+The guest utilities package improves integration of the virtual Linux desktop with the host desktop (such as Windows, Mac OS, or Linux).

+In Xubuntu, press Control-Alt-t to open a terminal.

+1. [Install the following package](#how-to-install-packages) to better integrate Xubuntu with the host system: **virtualbox-guest-utils**
+2. Add your user to the VBox user group (required should you decide to share a folder with the host OS) using **``sudo usermod -a -G vboxsf student``**

+Note: We no longer recommend sharing folders between host and virtual operating systems.
+Text editors sometimes complain that files cannot be saved to the shared folder, necessitating that the file be save to the virtual file system and then copied to the shared folder.
+Also, VirtualBox inexplicably sets all text files it creates on the shared folder as *executable*, which looks weird.

+Instead, you can clone your GitHub account to both the virtual and host operating system filesystems.
+Then, push and pull as needed to transfer your entire project.
+As a bonus, you'll have regularly updated backups.
+Woot!

 ## Autosize the Desktop